WG 9: Flexibility Markets

 • A knowledge exchange webinar

-Operational and Long-Term Planning
+Operational and long-term planning

-The objectives include reviewing and enhancing market-based coordination among system operators for increased accessibility of wholesale electricity markets, particularly for small local resources.
+Objectives include reviewing and enhancing market-based coordination among system operators for increased accessibility of wholesale electricity markets, particularly for small local resources.

 Additionally, the task aims to review tools and platforms developed to facilitate the coordination and standardization of flexibility markets.
 The task plans to produce the following outputs: